 Annapolis newsroom shooting leaves 5 people dead; suspect in custody, officials say

-At least five people were killed and several others were "gravely injured" during a shooting at the newsroom of the Capital Gazette in Annapolis, Maryland, Thursday afternoon, local officials said.
-An unidentified suspect is in custody, Anne Arundel Sheriff Ron Bateman told Fox News.
+At least five people were killed and at least two others were injured during a shooting described as "a targeted attack on The Capital Gazette" newspaper in Annapolis, Md., Thursday afternoon, local officials said, in one of the deadliest attacks involving journalists in U.S. history.

+Jarrod W. Ramos was identified as the suspect, the Associated Press reported, citing an unidentified law enforcement official.

+Police identified the five victims late Thursday as Rob Hiaasen, Wendi Winters, John McNamara, Rebecca Smith and Gerald Fischman.

+Krampf said the suspect "entered the building" on Bestgate Road "with a shotgun and he looked for his victims as he walked through the lower level."

+The wounded individuals' injuries are "superficial" and "possibly from glass from the shotgun blast."

-Authorities were called to the scene at Bestgate Road around 2:40 p.m. following word of an active shooter, Anne Arundel County Police Lt.
-Ryan Frashure told reporters.
-An investigation is underway but "at this point we believe that it is one suspect," he said.
+Law enforcement was called to the scene around 2:40 p.m. following word of an active shooter, Anne Arundel County police Lt.
+Ryan Frashure previously told reporters.
+An investigation was underway but "at this point we believe that it is one suspect," he said at the time.

-Police said the suspect had not yet been identified but they know he is a white, adult male and the weapon used was "described as a long gun."
-Police also said "there was no gunfire exchanged between officers and the suspect."
+They added the building had been deemed "tactically secure," and said "there was no gunfire exchanged between officers and the suspect."

-An official told The Associated Press the shooting suspect is not cooperating with investigators.
+An official told the Associated Press the shooting suspect was not cooperating with investigators.

+Of the explosive device, Krampf said it was "canisters of smoke grenades that he used inside of the building when he entered the establishment."

+"So this person was prepared today to come in," he continued.
+"This person was prepared to shoot people.
+His intent was to cause harm."

+A U.S. official told the Associated Press that the suspect was identified with the use of facial recognition technology.

+Krampf also said "that there were threats sent to the Gazette through social media," although authorities were still working to confirm the account and who actually sent them.

-Police earlier confirmed on Twitter it was an "active shooter" situation and that the building had been "evacuated."
+Police earlier confirmed on Twitter an "active shooter" situation and that the building had been "evacuated."

 "Officers continuing to search building," the tweet continued.

-The Baltimore Sun, which owns the Annapolis newspaper, says a reporter told them of the shooting.
+The Baltimore Sun, which owns the Annapolis newspaper, said a Gazette reporter told them of the shooting.

-Phil Davis, who says he's a reporter for the newspaper, tweeted throughout the incident and said "a single shooter shot multiple people at my office, some of whom are dead."
+Phil Davis, who said he's a reporter for the newspaper, tweeted that "a single shooter shot multiple people at my office, some of whom are dead."

-The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) Baltimore tweeted that they are responding to the incident.
-The FBI is also sending assets to the scene from Baltimore, Fox News confirmed.
+The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) Baltimore tweeted that it was responding to the scene.

-According to WJLA, citing sources, "a shotgun was involved" in the incident.

 Video shared by Fox 5 DC showed a line of people with their hands in the air being evacuated from the area.

-President Trump, as well as the first lady, have been briefed on the shooting, White House officials confirmed.
-White House Deputy Press Secretary Lindsay Walters said "our thoughts and prayers are with all that are affected."
+President Donald Trump, as well as first lady Melania trump, were briefed on the shooting, White House officials confirmed.
+White House deputy press secretary Lindsay Walters said "our thoughts and prayers are with all that are affected."

 Trump later tweeted, "Prior to departing Wisconsin, I was briefed on the shooting at Capital Gazette in Annapolis, Maryland.
 My thoughts and prayers are with the victims and their families.
 Thank you to all of the First Responders who are currently on scene."